Skip to main content

 Make a Service Instance Locally Available

 It is possible to access any of the a9s Data Services locally.
-That means you can connect with a local client to the service for any purpose such as debbuging.
+That means you can connect with a local client to the service for any purpose such as debugging.
 CF provides a smart way to create SSH forward tunnels via a pushed application.
 For more information about this feature see the Accessing Apps with SSH section of the CF documentation.

 First of all you must have an application bound to the service.
 How to do this see Bind an Application to a Service Instance.